 The beauty of casement windows is that their design provides optimal control over wind, rain and ventilation to the exact degree.
 They are especially useful when installed on the weather-facing side of a building, because they keep the rain out and allow you to control the amount of wind coming in.

-They are available in range of standard sizes, up to 3m in width, and up to 1.5m in height, but larger custom sizes are also possible.
+They are available in a range of standard sizes, up to 3 m in width, and up to 1.5 m in height, but larger custom sizes are also possible.
 There are also a few different sliding window systems we offer, some with slim profiles and others with more bulky profiles, so you can choose a system that best suits your building.

 Sliding windows can fit seamlessly next to other fixtures such as fixed-pane windows, sliding doors or folding doors.
 These windows can also be coupled with sidelights or top-lights.

-The lesser known “stacking” windows, are also sometimes referred to as folding windows, folding-sliding windows, or concertina windows.
-These modern innovative windows open up extremely wide spaces, can let in more air and afford you unobstructed views of your surroundings.
+The lesser known “stacking” windows are also sometimes referred to as folding windows, folding-sliding windows, or concertina windows.
+These modern innovative windows open up extremely wide spaces, let in more air and afford you unobstructed views of your surroundings.

 Remember that there are areas of your home that may not need an actual opening window.
 These areas may just be perfect for letting in light or exposing a stunning view.
 You can have fixed pane windows installed anywhere on the outer envelopes of your house where there is a view or natural surroundings.
 This immediately adds a modern aesthetic to your home.

 You can also have large fixed-pane windows installed for indoor dividers between rooms.
 This way, you can significantly brighten up the interior spaces of your home.

 Fixed glass pane windows can be coupled with different windows or glass doors, a solution which may be perfect for your porch, or swimming pool area.